To the Yew Tree Above Dafydd ap Gwilym's Grave: The legacy at Strata Florida

 In the 1530s John Leland wrote of Strata Florida that "The coemiteri wherin the cunteri about doth buri is veri large, and meanely waullid with stoone.
 In it be xxxix great hue trees."
 In 1810 the antiquary Samuel Rush Meyrick reported that only a few were left, and when George Borrow visited in 1854 in the course of a journey through Wales he found just two.
 He decided that the one growing north-east of the church looked the more ancient, and therefore paid his homage to Dafydd ap Gwilym by reciting a poem beneath that yew.
 Postcards dating from the early 20th century label this one Dafydd ap Gwilym's Yew, and it still survives.
 In more recent years, however, the yew closer to the church, by its north wall, has become known as Dafydd's, perhaps because it looks more impressive, and in 1951 a memorial plaque was installed near it.
 Though there is no particular historical evidence in favour of either yew's claims it is at any rate possible that they were saved from felling because of traditions connecting them with Dafydd ap Gwilym.
+But it is also possible that the genuine yew over Dafydd's grave had disappeared by the 16th century, as seems to be implied by the titles given to the poem in two manuscripts of that date: I'r Ywen a oedd uwch ben Bedd D. Gwilym ("To the Yew that was above the Grave of D Gwilym") and I'r Ywen a dyf uwch ben Bedd Daf Gwilym ("To the Yew that grew above the grave of Daf Gwilym").